 What’s the first thing that comes to mind when you think about “fiber”?
 I bet it’s something to do with your toilet activities…right?!
 And you’re not wrong.
 Having a high fiber diet is essential for a healthy digestive system.

-So here’s the low-down on fiber, what it can do to heal your gut, and how you can make sure you’re getting enough of it.
+So here’s the low-down what it can do to heal your gut, and how you can make sure you’re getting enough of it.

 1. You’re Probably NOT Getting Enough Fiber

-The World Health Organization recommends that adults get about 25-30g of fiber daily, yet the average American gets about half of that (15g).
+The World Health Organization recommends that adults get about 25-30g of fiber daily.
+Yet the average American gets about half of that (15g).
 And this isn’t just a US problem.
-The same applies to the UK with both men and women only getting about two-thirds of the recommended fiber intake, and most of Europe is below par too.
+The same applies to the UK.
+Both men and women only get about two-thirds of the recommended fiber intake, and most of Europe is below par too.
 Yikes.
-The good news is knowledge is power, so now you know you’re not getting enough fiber in your diet you can start doing something about it!
+The good news is knowledge is power!
+Now you know you’re not getting enough in your diet you can start doing something about it!

 2. There Are Two Types of Fiber

-The two types of fibers found in foods are soluble and insoluble.
-Soluble fiber dissolves better and has a gel-like texture that slows down digestion so you feel fuller for longer.
-This type of fiber can hold water in the large intestine which helps with the waste elimination by softening hard stools and firming up loose stools.
+Soluble fiber dissolves better and has a gel-like texture.
+This slows down digestion so you feel fuller for longer.
+It can hold water in the large intestine which helps with the waste elimination by softening hard stools and firming up loose stools.

 Insoluble fiber works a bit differently.
 It doesn’t dissolve and it’s not digested either.
 It has more of a mechanical action by rubbing against the intestinal lining to stimulate water and mucus secretion into the bowel.
-This adds water to the stool so that your bowel movements increase to prevent constipation.
+This adds water to the stool increasing your bowel movements to prevent constipation.

 3. Fiber Nourishes Probiotics in Your Gut

 Your gut is packed full of trillions of bacteria that keep it functioning at its best.
-This impacts the health of every organ in your body by boosting your immune system, preventing inflammation, and even regulating your mood.
+This impacts the health of every organ in your body.
+It boosts your immunity, prevents inflammation, and even regulates your mood.
 A high-fiber diet feeds the good bacteria (probiotics) in your gut so that they can thrive.
-The more microbes we have and the better the diversity of these microbes means a thicker mucosal barrier in the lining of the stomach, which reduces the whole-body inflammation that contributes to a wide range of illnesses.
+The more microbes we have and the better the diversity of these microbes means a thicker mucosal barrier in the lining of the stomach.
+This reduces the whole-body inflammation that contributes to a wide range of illnesses.

 4. Processed Foods = Less Fiber

 Adding more fiber to your diet simply takes some planning and consistency.
-Try to start every day with some fiber in your breakfast and aim for 30g of fiber daily from whole foods rather than the processed variety, i.e. seek out the unpackaged foods in the supermarket.
+Try to start every day with some in your breakfast.
+Aim for 30g daily from whole foods rather than the processed variety.
+Seek out the unpackaged foods in the supermarket.

-These high-fiber foods should be on your shopping list and in your daily diet:
+These foods should be on your shopping list and in your daily diet:

 Maximize Your Fiber Intake With Super Greens